The Fancy F’s Rainbow Eggs are Absolutely Delightful

 Delphia’s standard 6-color egg spectrum is sold in packaging based on a 1930’s carton design that she discovered when researching egg packaging throughout history.
 (Below shown is the white birch box and spectrum dozen eggs.)
 With its chic, modern design made of recyclable cardboard, the eggs are almost too pretty to eat, inspiring awe and delight in everyone who comes across them at Foragers Market locations in Chelsea and DUMBO (where they are currently sold in limited supply.)

-Delphia’s standard 6-color egg spectrum is sold in packaging based on a 1930’s carton design that she discovered when researching egg packaging throughout history.
+The Fancy F’s standard 6-color egg spectrum is sold in packaging based on a 1930’s carton design that Delphia discovered when researching egg packaging throughout history.

 Part of the eggs’ nuanced beauty has to do with how difficult they are to produce.
 “A vet once told me that chickens are pretty much made to die,” Delphia explains when asked about the difficulty of caring for chickens (let alone of obtaining a consistent yield of colorful eggs).”
 Chickens have a number of developmental problems and are prone to nutritional deficiencies, digestive issues, and diseases.
 If left to roam unattended on open pasture, hawks may swoop down and eat pullets (young chickens) right in the field–an occurrence that Delphia notes is “not for the faint of heart”.